 A completed ABSTUDY claim is the instrument by which ABSTUDY benefits may be approved.
-All documents specified in the claim that are regarded as being within the claimant's control must be submitted to Centrelink before the closing date specified in 6.3.2.
+All documents specified in the claim that are regarded as being within the claimant's control must be submitted to Centrelink before the closing date specified in 6.3.2, before Centrelink will start to process a claim.
 However, Centrelink may determine on a case by case basis that a document is not within the claimant's control following discussion with the claimant.
 Assistance may be provided by Centrelink where the claimant has genuine difficulty with obtaining documentation from a third party.